 I had wanted to canoe the Yellowstone River for years and in July and August of 2012 I finally got my opportunity.
 Its about 557 miles from Gardiner, Montana to the Missouri River in North Dakota.
 Jim Griffin and I launched at McConnell Landing just below Gardiner, and used a raft to run Yankee Jim Canyon.
 At the fairly low water levels at the time we found it to be fairly easy with a raft.
-It can be dangerous at higher water levels or in a canoe or for inexperienced rafters.
+It can be very dangerous at higher water levels, or in a canoe, or for inexperienced rafters.

 I had read the Yellowstone River is safe below Yankee Jim Canyon for competent beginner canoers.
 Untrue.
 Beginners would eventually end up in the water if going long distances because there are many rapids here and there, some with tight corners and standing waves plenty high to swamp a canoe.
 I am not a whitewater canoeing expert but have lots of canoeing experience.
 I nearly swamped the canoe once.
 Other places were exciting but I made it fine.
 Most of the river was a piece of cake with relatively warm water this late in the year and moderate water levels.
+If you carefully watch ahead, you should be able to line your canoe around most if not all marginal rapids.

 There are also several diversion dams.
 I only had to portage one.
 The others I lined or took side channels around.
 It’s important to stay alert for these dams!
+Do not paddle over a diversion dam.
+They might look tame, but currents can easily trap and kill you.

 I did lots of fishing.
 There were rainbows and brown trout up high, down to Laurel or so.
 I caught smallmouth bass in mid-river, and catfish, goldeye, drum, sauger and carp from mid-river to the confluence.
 Sight-fishing for carp with flyfishing gear was really fun.
 They are smart and strong!
 Don’t forget to pinch the hook barbs for all fishing: http://www.catchphotorelease.com/cpr.htm